 I am a mixed methods researcher with 8+ years of experience researching human behavior and psychology.
 I am currently a PhD Student at UPenn in the Computational Cognitive Neuroscience Lab studying how people learn and remember.
 I have also conducted user research in the gaming industry at Riot Games where I uncovered complex patterns in user social behavior and drove the design of new features on PC and mobile.

-I am currently open to work!
-Please contact me for a copy of my resume.
+I am currently open to work and seeking UX research or data science jobs!
+Please contact me for my resume.

 PhD in Psychology, Spring 2025